MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-cert-verification.md

 ## Default certificate trust list source

 The root store that ships with Microsoft Edge on Windows and macOS comes from the Certificate Trust List (CTL) defined by the [Microsoft Trusted Root Certificate Program](/security/trusted-root/program-requirements).
-This is the same root certificate program that defines the list that ships with Microsoft Windows.
+This root certificate program defines the list that ships with Microsoft Windows.
 As a result, customers should expect to see no user-visible changes.

 On macOS, if a certificate issued by a root certificate that's trusted by the platform but not by Microsoft's Trusted Root Certificate Program, the certificate is no longer trusted.
 This lack of trust isn't expected to be a common situation, since most servers already ensure the TLS certificates that they use are trusted by Microsoft Windows.